Conferences

 - East (SE + NE)

-The top 4 seeds receive a first-round bye.
+The top 4 seeds receive a bye into the quarterfinals.

 Final Bracket